 Not every brazier activated a door.
 Some rooms were bigger than others, and so took up more space behind the wall.
 But there were still a lot.

 Rin slowly spun in place, surveying another room.
 He carefully stepped around the crumpled heap of wood and woven reeds on the stone floor.
 What’s this supposed to be?
 Was it another puzzle?
 If so, what was he supposed to do?
-And if not… what is this place?
-He caught sight of the spirt mosaic through the archway.
+And if not… What is this place?
+He caught sight of the spirit mosaic through the archway.

 Mum had never mentioned anything like the spirit mosaic.
 Rooms hidden by magic brazier switches were also suspiciously absent from her story.
 Rin wrestled down the spike of panic.
 I’ll find our path again.
 I will.
 I have to.

 From the corner of his eye, he spotted a small black beetle – the very first normal living creature he’d seen within the Pyramid – scurry into an ancient tube of parchment.
 The tube was one of many resting along a low shelf.